3D-BioInfo-PT/3d-bioinfo-pt.github.io/annual_meeting/annual_meeting_12_2022.md

 To reach ITQB from Lisbon you have to take A5 and leave the road at the Carcavelos access.
 Then, follow the signs to Nova Oeiras.

 ### Accommodation
-[Hotel Moov Oeiras](https://hotelmoov.com/hoteis/lisboa/) (3.7km from ITQB-NOVA) is providing a 10% discount for participants, with the promocode 'BIOINFOPT'.
+[Hotel Moov Oeiras](https://hotelmoov.com/hoteis/lisboa/) (3.7km from ITQB-NOVA, with 470 and 471 buses as options to make the trip quicker) is providing a 10% discount for participants, with the promocode 'BIOINFOPT'.

-[Holliday In Oeiras](https://www.ihg.com/holidayinnexpress/hotels/br/pt/lisbon/lislo/hoteldetail) (3.9km from ITQB-NOVA) is providing special fees for our participants.
+[Holliday In Oeiras](https://www.ihg.com/holidayinnexpress/hotels/br/pt/lisbon/lislo/hoteldetail) (3.9km from ITQB-NOVA, with 470 and 471 buses as options to make the trip quicker) is providing special fees for our participants.
 For that, you should fill this [form](/accomodation/Holiday_Inn3D-BioInfo-PT.pdf) and sent it to [this contact](mailto:anasilva@continentalhotels.eu).

+[Riviera Hotel Carcavelos](https://www.rivierahotel.pt/) (3.2km from ITQB-NOVA, with the train as a option to make the trip quicker) is also providing specifial fees for attendees: Single room for 71,50 € and a Double one 82,50 €.
+Reservations through [this contact](mailto:reservas@rivierahotel.pt) using the promocode '3D-BioInfo-PT'.

 # Partners